lapis-project/lapis/readme.md

 1. Clone the repository
 2. Install dependencies from the project root via `pnpm i`
-3. Run `pnpm dev:lexat` to start the LexAT application on port `3000` (Note: authentication between localhost and production is currently not supported -> follow the `Setup for local development` guide to setup a full-stack environment)
+3. Run `pnpm dev:lexat` to start the LexAT application on port `3000` (Note: authentication between localhost and production is currently not supported -> follow `Setup for local development` to setup a full-stack environment)

 ## Setup for local development